-In a Staples Business Advantage poll, more than 77 percent of respondents said they still spend part of their day on old-fashioned paper filing work.
+In a recent Staples poll, more than 77 percent of workers said they still spend part of their day on old-fashioned paper filing work.
 It's not all smooth sailing, either — respondents identified a number of annoyances or obstacles that make organizing, storing and retrieving documents harder than it has to be.
-And with tax season underway, those filing issues become even more important.
+And during tax season, those filing issues become even more important.

 Now may be a great time to reconsider your office filing system.
 Here is a step-by-step way to do it: